Cubital tunnel syndrome: how you’re unknowingly damaging your nerves

-- Bending your elbows puts tension on the ulnar nerve; allowing prolonged flexion of your elbows will eventually lead to symptoms
+- Bending your elbows puts tension on the ulnar nerve; prolonged flexion of your elbows will eventually lead to symptoms

-- Overuse & chronic muscle tightness
+- Movement imbalance and chronic muscle tightness

 For all common gaming injuries, we’ve created a comprehensive injury prevention program.
 Performing this exercise routine may help reduce your risk for cubital tunnel syndrome.